-Gaining Mastery - Math and Reading Skills with Technology
+Gaining Mastery - Math and Reading with Technology

 This 4th Qtr. of 9 week computer lessons adds more reading and math complexity and continues building on the previous mouse and keyboard skills.

-Topics include letter and word sounds, dolche-sight words, mouse skills with numbers 60 -100, counting, skip counting, short and long vowel sounds, silent - E, counting and sorting money (coins), spelling practice, and reading.
+Topics include letter and word sounds, dolch sight words, mouse skills with numbers 60 -100, counting, skip counting, short and long vowel sounds, silent - E, counting and sorting money (coins), spelling practice, and reading.

 Teacher introduces and models activities, then provides guided / assisted practice sessions.

-Students will regularly type the upper and lowercase alphabet A-Z to develop letter recognition and improved keyboard literacy.
+Students will consistently and regularly type the alphabet A-Z to develop letter recognition and basic keyboard literacy.

 Suitable for one or two 30-45 minute sessions weekly.
 Includes enrichment activities for differentiation and early finishers.